Sery for Healthcare

 Every query and every outbound network event is logged locally at each site.
 The log can be included in IRB submissions as evidence that no patient-level data left the site.

-Five questions researchers ask across sites
+Five multi-site questions researchers ask

 "How many patients across all sites match this cohort definition?"